Jesse McCarthy

-Jesse McCarthy is an essayist, cultural critic, and assistant professor in English and African-American studies at Harvard University.
+Jesse McCarthy is an American essayist, cultural critic, and assistant professor in English and African-American studies at Harvard University.

 Publications

+Cultural criticism

+McCarthy has published on topics including the representation of women in the civil rights movement in film.

 Non-fiction

 He is the author of Who Will Pay Reparations on My Soul?, an essay collection addressing questions such as: “What do people owe each other when debts accrued can never be repaid?”

 Fiction

 His debut novel, The Fugitivities, was released June 2021.
 It's the story of Jonah Winters, a young black man forming his identity, with parts of the story in Brooklyn, Brazil, Montevideo and Paris.
 He cites Gustave Flaubert's Sentimental Education as an important source of inspiration.